EdwinVW/cloud-native-architecture-workshop/README.md

 You need to add a reference to the *Pitstop.Infrastructure.Messaging* nuget package.
 Execute the following steps to add a reference to the package:

 1. Open the terminal window in Visual Studio Code using the *Terminal* menu.
-2. Type the following command in this window: `dotnet add package PitStop.Infrastructure.Messaging`.
+2. Type the following command in this window: `dotnet add package Pitstop.Infrastructure.Messaging`.
 3. Visual Studio Code will detect changes in the references and automatically restore the references.

 **2.2.3: Add event definition**